-First, open the air wash control fully.
+First, open the secondary air wash control fully.
 Then load the firebox with plenty of starting fuel, i.e. paper, dry kindling sticks and/or firelighters.
-Light the fire at the base leaving the Air Wash control fully open.
-Leave the door slightly ajar for 10 minutes to enhance initial starting and reduce smoke emission - Do NOT leave the stove unattended if the door is left ajar.
-Allow the fuel to reach a steady glow and build the fire up gradually by adding a few small sticks, well split logs at a time.
+If using Ancit, place a layer of ancit into the firebox as well.
+Light the fire at the base leaving the secondary air control fully open.
+Leave the door slightly ajar for 10 minutes to enhance initial starting and reduce smoke emission - DO NOT leave the stove unattended if the door is left ajar.
+Allow the fuel to reach a steady glow and build the fire up gradually by adding a few small sticks, well split logs or Ancit briquettes at a time.
 Once you have a good fire bed established across the grate, further fuel can be added step by step as required.
 Don't be tempted to overload the fire bed with fuel all at once or close down the air controls too much until the fire is really well established for some time.
 Once the ignition period is well under way, gradually reduce the air control opening to establish the burning intensity you require.

-6.8 Re-fuelling Wood
+6.8 Re-fuelling